The Australian Bird Guide: The Compact Australian Bird Guide

-The Compact Australian Bird Guide was published in 2022 under the lead of Jeff Davies.
+The Compact Australian Bird Guide was published in 2022 under the direction of Jeff Davies.
 This guide is a distillation of the information provided in the Australian Bird Guide.
 The aim was to provide a “concise and portable book" for field use.
-The compact guide is using the IOC version 11.1 for species level taxonomy.
-The compact guide is 252 pages verses the Australian Bird Guide at 566 pages.
-Its dimensions of 125mm x203mm x15mm is significantly smaller than the ABG at 175mm x 250mmx 33mmIn and its weight is only 400g.
+The compact guide uses the IOC version 11.1 for species level taxonomy.
+The compact guide is 252 pages versus the Australian Bird Guide at 566 pages.
+Its dimensions of 125mm × 203mm × 15mm is significantly smaller than the ABG at 175mm × 250mm × 33mm and its weight is only 400g.
 The review by Firth and valentine concluded "Quibbles and opinions aside, this book succeeds splendidly as a compact aid to bird identification".